CristinaRuth/cristina-ruth/src/pages/posts/5-ways-writing-documentation-helps-YOU.md

 ## Documentation Caveat

 As with all things related to software development, documentation takes time and effort.
-Therefore, it requires some efficient time management.
+Therefore, it requires some time management.

 There would be situations where there would be no time to write documentation due to critical project timelines.